IanHadrien/Component-De-Form/README.md

 - See hover states for all interactive elements on the page
 - Receive an error message when the `form` is submitted if:
   - Any `input` field is empty.
 The message for this error should say *"[Field Name] cannot be empty"*
-  - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
-The message for this error should say *"Looks like this is not an email"*

 <br>